 - Stir in the sauce mix, and then add the peppers.

-- Continue to stir-fry until the eggplants are well coated with the seasoning and the pepper is slightly wilted.
+- Continue to stir-fry until the eggplants are well coated with the seasoning and the chili peppers are slightly wilted.
 Season with salt and pepper to taste.
 Turn the heat off.
-Drizzle the sesame oil over, and mix well again.
+Drizzle the sesame oil over and mix well again.
 Sprinkle with the sesame seeds to serve.